Carolyn Torres On the Issues

 Increase Literacy Rates

-One of my strong suits as a teacher is literacy strategies.
-Teaching 7th grade means I have students who are excellent readers and writers, as well as students who are struggling.
+One of my strong suits as a teacher is developing literacy strategies.
+Teaching 8th grade means I have students who are excellent readers and writers, as well as students who are struggling.
 Reading and writing proficiency is not just based on academic skills, it is emotional.
 Students who struggle at the elementary level develop an emotional response to literacy that follows them throughout their life.
 It can become a barrier for improvement.
 We have many students who are learning to read at the same time they are learning English.
-I want to ensure that any support we provide to improve their English literacy, places values on their home language.
+I want to ensure that any support we provide to improve their English literacy places value on their home language.
 To increase literacy rates I will continue pushing dual immersion, opportunities for teacher professional development and collaboration, services for students, and increase parent access to resources.

 Support Smaller Class Sizes

+I will continue to support creating smaller class sizes when we return to school.
 As a classroom teacher, I understand the impact of large class sizes.
 I know the difference a few less students can make in lesson planning, supplies, grading, and the stress on teachers and teaching assistants.
 When students feel connected to their teacher, they do better in school.
 However, with large class sizes, it is difficult for teachers to build an individual relationship with each student and even more difficult to find time to check in with struggling students.
 It is difficult for teachers to grade assignments quickly enough to give students the important feedback needed to improve.

 It is difficult to have enough classroom supplies for more interactive activities that better nurture student learning.
 It is difficult to contact parents and schedule meetings.
 It is difficult, not just because of the number of students, but the mental and emotional energy required to give hundreds of students, your best self.
 Smaller class sizes allow teachers to plan more collaborative projects.